PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 # Data Preperation

-This analysis relies on park observations and park activity tables created in the annual SOPARC study
+This analysis relies on park observations and park activity tables created in the annual SOPARC study.
+Please contact Ronald W. Buie or Seth Schromen-Wawrin for details on this prior work.

 Some parks were included in the data set because observers practiced there.
 However these are not part of the playground study